TutorialsLast Updated Aug 26, 20248 min read

 Manually testing for XSS attacks

-When the form is submitted, the information is submitted to an endpoint (/sendinfo) on the server behind the scenes.
-This endpoint sends the email back in a json response body which is then picked up by the page and displayed in the Details section.
+When a form is submitted, the information is passed to the /sendinfo endpoint on the server.
+This endpoint sends the email back in a json response body, which is then picked up by the page and displayed in the Details section.
 Displaying the email shows that data entered in the form made it to the backend and has been returned back to the page.
-A malicious user can easily take advantage of this process by entering corrupt data into the email field.
-For example, instead of entering a valid email into the email field, enter the HTML markup for a file field:

 <input type="file" />